nielserkamp-ritense/open-ftv/apps/manager/README.md

 See the [README](../../README.md) in the top-level directory.

+Also see the notes about persistence at the end of this README.

 ## Docker images

 The Gitlab CI/CD is set up to automatically create docker images in the